Sending Email in SwiftUI

 • Button with Action: A button titled "Send email using the default mail app" is displayed.
 Upon tapping, it triggers the sendEmail function, passing the openUrl action.

-• URL Construction: The function constructs a mailto URL containing a predefined email address, subject, and body.
-This is constructed as a string and then converted into a URL object.
+• URL Construction: The function constructs a mailto URL containing a predefined email address, subject, and body, then converts the string into a URL object.

 Pros and Cons of Method 1